Contingency Trade Agreement between Iceland the United Kingdom

 The UK will administer quotas on ‘first come, first serve‘ basis.

 The Continency Trade Agreement does only address technical barriers to trade in a limited way.
 However, the UK Government has informed that based on her unilateral measures the import conditions for most Icelandic goods will by enlarge remain the same, including for seafood.
-The import control of seafood and other animal products will be implemented in stages until 1 July 2021.
+The import control of seafood and other animal products was implemented in stages until 1 July 2021.
 Importers of seafood and animal products in the UK and exporters of same products in Iceland are encouraged to be vigilant and make sure import requirements at any stage after 1 January are fulfilled.
 The same applies to imports into Iceland, where with respect to EEA internal market rules, the UK will be treated as a third country.
 Further information in English on import and export of animal products can be found on the webpage of the Icelandic Food and Veterinary Authority.

 The Agreement further provides for continued protection of Geographical Indications as under Iceland-EU Agreements, at least until a new and comprehensive Free Trade Agreement can enter into force.